In backing South Carolina GOP chair, Trump remains active

 The state GOP will officially vote on its chairman at a convention planned for May.

-As for 2022, McKissick – also serving on the Republican National Committee’s nearly formed election integrity committee – said he fully expected Trump to hold primary and general election “MAGA rallies all across the country,” noting the more than $250 million raised by the former president in the weeks following his election loss.
+As for 2022, McKissick – also serving on the Republican National Committee’s nearly formed election integrity committee – said he fully expects Trump to hold primary and general election “MAGA rallies all across the country,” noting the more than $250 million raised by the former president in the weeks following his election loss.

 “That buys a lot of jet fuel,” McKissick said.